tinacms/tina.io/content/docs/tina-cloud/schema-migration.md

 ### Introducing the `object` type

 Tina currently represents the concept of an _object_ in two ways: a `group` (and `group-list`), which is a uniform collection of fields; and `blocks`, which is a polymporphic collection.
-Moving forward, we'll be introducing a more comporehensive type, which envelopes the behavior of both `group` and `blocks`, and since _every_ field can be a `list`, this also makes `group-list` redundant.
+Moving forward, we'll be introducing a more comprehensive type, which envelopes the behavior of both `group` and `blocks`, and since _every_ field can be a `list`, this also makes `group-list` redundant.

 > Note: we've previously assumed that `blocks` usage would _always_ be as an array.
 We'll be keeping that assumption with the `blocks` type for compatibility, but `object` will allow for non-array polymorphic objects.